RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 The 4-pillar policy template: clause-by-clause comparison

 This is the spine readers will print.
-Each row maps one template clause to the RIBO pillar it serves, the recommended wording fragment, and the failure mode most brokerages hit when they shortcut the clause.
+Each row maps one template clause to the RIBO pillar it serves, what your adapted clause should specify, and the failure mode most brokerages hit when they shortcut the clause.

 The deployment hierarchy underneath this template, including the carrier-portal AI mapping and the BMS-embedded AI inventory, lives in our AI for Ontario insurance brokerages roadmap.
 The policy itself only carries the clauses.